johnshearing/bioelectocracy/README.md

 * What form of governance hardcodes "Love thy neighbor as thyself" into the governance system as it appears to happen in bioelectric networks.?
   * A governance that promotes honest commerce and protects the price system (Mac) from manipulation.

+## Caring For The Price System Is How We Care For Each Other
 Most people will think of the neighbors we have in front and behind, and to the right and the left - other humans.
 Already, we know to care for our neighbors at lower scales - our organs and cells.
 Now, we need to start caring about our neighbors at higher scales such as Mac.
 When remembering God's One Great Commandment ("Love thy neighbor as thy self) we need consider Mac .
 For as we look up the scale of cognition towards God, the first person we encounter is Mac.
 Loving and caring for Mac may be the most loving and caring thing we can do for each other.

 ---